FREQUENTLY ASKED QUESTIONS

 5. Organic plugs and their spongy-like competitors tend to have problems with molds.
 What about the Eazy Plug, Eazy Block and Eazy Pyramid?

 Because the Eazy Plug, Eazy Block and Eazy Pyramid are being supplied dried, there is no chance at all molds can develop, even in the warmest environment.
 All moistened plugs have a risk on the occurrence of mold which often increases as the temperature rises.
 It sounds strange, but the cleaner the plug, the easier it is for a simple mold to develop as there is no competition.
 The only solution is producing a dried medium, so a mold does not have the right environment to develop.
-This seems like a simple and logical solution, but producing an organic, dried growing medium that takes water back up very fast while retaining all of the original characteristics is a very difficult technical feature.
-That’s why the Eazy Plug, Eazy Block and Eazy Pyramid are unique, as they are the only dried organic plugs and blocks worldwide.

 6. Is there a difference between working with Eazy Plug and Rockwool plugs?